romaneg/libreview-analyzis/README.md

 ### What is normal glycemia?

 Glycemia level depends on many different factors, like what you eat, what you do (physical activity, sleeping), your temperatuure...
 In the first 4 hours after eating (postprandial), the glycemia should be between 100-140 mg/dL.
-More than 4 hours after eating (post absorptive phase), the glycemia should frop between 60-100 mg/dL.
+More than 4 hours after eating (post absorptive phase), the glycemia should drop between 60-100 mg/dL.

+Diabetic people who are not treated correctly read much higher values, higher that 200 mg/dL in postprandial phase and higher than 140 mg/dL in post absorptive phase.